ofelcan164/API/sections/keywording.md

 }
 ```

-We will return `201 CREATED` and a representation of the new keyword set.
-Once a keyword set is created, it will be initially empty.
-Then, individual keywords can be created and added to the keyword set.
-See below.
+We will return `201 Created` and a JSON representation of the new keyword set.

 ```json